thomasp85/farver/README.md

 Installation
 ------------

-`farver` is currently only available on Github, but will be released on CRAN once it has reached a stable state.
-For now, install using `devtools`:
+`farver` can be installed from CRAN using `install.packages('farver')`.
+The development version can be installed from Github using `devtools`:

 ``` r
 # install.packages('devtools')